rbw/records-old/README.md

 # Records

-An example application demonstrating how Starlette can be used with SQLAlchemy to create a high-performance, highly concurrent Web API backend using Python3 with asyncio.
+An example application demonstrating how Starlette can be used with SQLAlchemy to create a high-performance, highly concurrent Web API backend.

 **Tech used**
 - Python3